-The Company also has independent restaurants operating under two concepts throughout Michigan which include three Morning Belle restaurants and one Stan's Tacos restaurant.
+The Company also operates independent restaurants under three concepts throughout Michigan which include three Morning Belle restaurants, one Stan's Tacos restaurant, and one Blue Porch Bar & Grill restaurant.
 Restaurants were launched as the Company's own original concepts, each with a unique environment and offerings tailored to consumer preferences.
 The Company continues to actively focus on future development and long-term growth of its Morning Belle brand.
-In connection with this long-term growth strategy, the Company recently closed, on a temporary basis, two of its Stan's Tacos locations for future potential rebranding.